DHCPv4 Server

 It is best to use a combination of allow and deny to get the desired result, such as: In the main pool, leave allow blank and deny aa:bb:cc.
 Then in the VoIP pool, allow aa:bb:cc.
 If that extra step is not taken to allow the MAC prefix in the additional pool, then other non-VoIP phone clients could receive IP addresses from that pool, which may lead to undesired behavior.

-This behavior may also be used to blacklist certain devices from receiving a DHCP response.
+This behavior may also be used to prevent certain devices from receiving a DHCP response.
 For example to prevent Example brand printers from receiving a DHCP address, if MAC addresses all start with ee:ee:ee, then place that in the deny list of each pool.

 NTP Servers